agutieda/R-DEU/EXTENSIONS/README.md

    *"Estimating Time Preferences from Convex Budgets"* by James Andreoni and Charles Sprenger (American Economic Review, 2012).

-   This Stata file can be obtained directly from the subfolder "Data" in replication material of the paper available [here](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3333).
+   This Stata file can be obtained directly from the subfolder "Data" in the replication material of the paper available [here](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3333).